 (a) in relation to each year (the "Election Year") in which the term of office of Users’ Panel Members and Alternate Members expires, for the purposes of electing Users’ Panel Members and Alternate Members to hold office with effect from 1st October in that year;

-(b) subject to and in accordance with Paragraph 8A.4, upon a Users’ Panel Member and/or Alternate Members ceasing to hold office before the expiry of his term of office.
+(b) subject to and in accordance with Paragraph 8A.4, upon a Users’ Panel Member and/or Alternate Members ceasing to hold office before the expiry of their term of office.

 8A.1.1.3 For the purposes of an election under Paragraph 8A.1.1.2(a) references to Users are to persons who are Users as at 20th June in the election year.